mnieber/dodo-commands/doc/configuration.rst

 1. environment variables (such as ``$PATH``) in values are expanded automatically

-2. special "dodo environment" variables refer to other values in the configuration file:
+2. values may contain cross-references to other values in the configuration file:

 .. code-block:: yaml